verrazzano/console/README.md

 ## Testing

 Unit tests for the Verrazzano Console are written using [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/).
 For running the tests, you need the [Chrome](https://www.google.com/chrome/) browser.
-To run tests for the Console, execute:
+To run tests for the Console, run:

 ```bash
   make unit-test